viamrobotics/docs/docs/architecture/_index.md

 `viam-server` is the open-source executable binary that runs on your machine's SBC or other computer.

-`viam-server` can run your machine without any connection to the internet; it contains all the drivers for your hardware, and it manages local connections between hardware drivers, runs motion planning and vision services locally, and captures and stores data locally.
+`viam-server` can run your machine without any connection to the internet; it contains drivers for your hardware, and it manages local connections between hardware drivers, runs motion planning and vision services locally, and captures and stores data locally.

 However, for most use cases you'll want `viam-server` to connect to the cloud so that it can: